Jérôme Pasquier: Arrested and questioned

-As the Babington Plot was investigated and revealed by Francis Walsingham, Pasquier was arrested in August 1586 with Mary's secretaries at the suggestion of Amias Paulet, who observed he was "half a secretary".
-He was moved to the house of Mr Littleton and the lodging of Thomas Gresley of Drakelow at Chartley.
+As the Babington Plot was investigated and revealed by Francis Walsingham, Pasquier was arrested on August 1586 with Mary's secretaries at the suggestion of Amias Paulet, who observed he was "half a secretary".
+He was first locked in a chamber, then was moved to the house of Mr Littleton and the lodging of Thomas Gresley of Drakelow at Chartley.
 Walsingham told Paulet to send Pasquier to London under "sure guard".
 Paulet arranged for him to be taken to the Tower of London on 29 August escorted by three men.
 French diplomats in London heard a rumour the prisoner taken to the Tower was Bess Pierrepont, or Mary herself.
 This was not unprecedented, ten years before, in February 1575, a French diplomat heard that one of Mary's cipher clerks or messengers, a young man, had been taken to the Tower of London.

 Pasquier was questioned by Owen Hopton, Edward Barker, and the code expert Thomas Phelippes twice in September 1586.
 They showed him some examples of his code work.
 His responses are recorded in three surviving documents.
 Pasquier confessed to writing and transcribing coded letters for Mary.
 He said that Nau was in charge of the cipher keys or alphabets.
 The cipher work took place in Nau's chamber.
 Pasquier delivered completed ciphered and deciphered letters to Mary or Nau.
 He claimed not to remember the contents of the letters.
 He did remember encoding a letter in cipher for Mary in 1584 to send to the French ambassador Michel de Castelnau asking him to negotiate a pardon for Francis Throckmorton after his treason trial.

 William Cecil wrote to Christopher Hatton discussing the idea of threatening Nau, Curle, and Pasquier so they would confirm Mary's crime and ensure their own escape.
 Claude Nau mentioned that some significant letters, copied in French and English, were kept in chests belonging to Pasquier.
 One way of making a case against Mary was to find incriminating and treasonous material in her letters, but her distance from the material in cipher produced by her secretaries was a problem.
 Mary was able to deny writing to Anthony Babington with her own signature, and question the authenticity of any letters produced.
 Conyers Read argues that the secretaries were interviewed to demonstrate the genuineness of deciphered letters and that Mary was the author of her letters.

 Walsingham sent news to the Scottish Court in September 1586 that Mary was to be moved to Fotheringhay, and that "the matters whereof she is guilty are already so plain and manifest (being also confessed by her two secretaries), as it is thought, they shall required no long debating".